personalizedrefrigerator/trocr_finetuning/README.md

 | Segmentation performance estimate | 30 s/image | N/A |

 [^1]: For example, so that no Python interpreter is required to run the model.
 [^2]: There exist [repositories](https://github.com/OvercookedOmelette/trocr-to-onnx/blob/main/trocr-small-printed-converter.ipynb) that export other TrOCR models to ONNX.
-As such, it seems probable that TrOCR models can be exported and used without a Python interpreter.
+As such, it seems probable that the TrOCR models used here can be exported (and thus used without a Python interpreter).
 [^3]: Does not include segmentation.
 All performance estimates are rough estimates.

 ## Image segmentation vs single-line htr